Filing chapter 7 bankruptcy in Georgia

 Those schedules are then filed with the bankruptcy court.
 Once those schedules are accepted by the bankruptcy court, then you have a meeting of creditors held within 30 days after the filing.
 After that, you will receive your discharge within three to four months afterwards.
 If you have any questions on how to file a bankruptcy, just give our office a call.
 We will be happy to help you.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about filing chapter 7 bankruptcy in Georgia?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about filing chapter 7 bankruptcy in Georgia?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.